QuintenMM/challenge-classification/README.md

   |KNN with GridSearchCV| k=4|0.91|0.87|
   |Random Forest with GridSearchCV| K=100,200|0.85|0.94|

- #### Conclusion:
-With the model Random Forest, GridSearchCV is the highest score.
+ #### Conclusion: With the model Random Forest, GridSearchCV gives the highest score.

 ### Folder structures